Welcome to the Coachella Valley Quilt Guild

 Location:

-We are holding hybrid meetings -- in person at UCR and Zoom.
+We are holding hybrid meetings -- in person at UCR and Zoom January to May and September to November.

 University of California, Riverside